 2. Configuration Challenges

-Your IT department needs to create and maintain a configuration management database (CMDB) to identify and establish visibility into how IT systems work together.
+Your IT department should to create and maintain a configuration management database (CMDB) to identify and establish visibility into how IT systems work together.
 However, if someone introduces an unauthorized app or hardware, it's improbable that the tool or device will be supported or included in the CMDB.
 Shadow technology can disrupt the workflows that your IT experts have carefully configured for maximum productivity and security.

 3. Insufficient IT Visibility